solliancenet/MCW-innovate-modernize-apps-with-data-ai/Whiteboard design session/WDS trainer guide - Innovate and Modernize Apps with Data and AI.md

 WWI has five factories, each with about 10,000 sensors, for a total of approximately 50,000 sensors sending data in real-time.
 Today, their sensor data is collected into a Kafka cluster and processed via a custom consumer application that aggregates the events and writes the results to PostgreSQL.
 They have an event data store that currently runs in PostgreSQL.
 A web app connects to the data store and reports the status of the factory floor.

 WWI is running into scalability issues as they add manufacturing capacity, but in the course of addressing this concern, they would like to take the opportunity to modernize their infrastructure.
-In particular, they would like to modernize their solution to use microservices, and in particular, apply the Event Sourcing and CQRS patterns.
+In particular, they would like to modernize their solution to use microservices, and in particular, apply the Event Sourcing and Command and Query Responsibility Segregation (CQRS) patterns.

 They recognize their solutions will benefit from the cloud and want to ensure that they can manage their hybrid solution in a consistent way across both cloud and on-premises resources.
 The factories currently collect and analyze their operational data independently.
 They would like to deploy a cloud-based platform to centralize and allow storage of all data across all factories.